International Bridge-Building Award

 Social psychology is a global enterprise.
 However, we lack freely-available resources adapted to indigenous languages and circumstances.
 How can cutting-edge syllabi on open science be created to address this problem on the African continent?
 Two areas of focus are how to integrate CREP, a model focused on using team science replications to teach open science, into research methods classes; and what are the barriers and solutions to adapting and teaching the CREP model in African institutions.

 Personality and Social Psychology in the Arab Middle East: Emic Perspectives on Psychological Research

 Organizer: Angela Maitner (American University of Sharjah, UAE)

 Speakers: Othman Alkhadher, Professor of Organizational Psychology (Kuwait University); Marwan Taher Al-Zoubi, Professor of Career, Personality, and Organizational Psychology, Department of Psychology (University of Jordan); Dorra Ben Alaya, Lecturer in Social Psychology (Tunis El Manar University, Tunisia); Lameese Eldesouky, Assistant Professor of Personality and Social Psychology (American University of Cairo, Egypt); Charles Harb, Professor of Social, Political, and Cultural Psychology (American University of Beirut, Lebanon); Tabassum Rashid, Associate Professor of Personality and Social Psychology (Effat University, Saudi Arabia).

 This topic introduces ongoing research and research opportunities in the Arab Middle East.
 Highlighting faculty who work in the region and emic perspectives regarding psychological processes and future research goals.
-Elements discussed introduced local faculty and research environments and highlight opportunities and challenges associated with conducting research throughout the region.
-Also, important context sensitive concerns associated with psychological processes and research methods.
+Elements discussed introduced local faculty and research environments and highlighted opportunities and challenges associated with conducting research throughout the region.
+Also, important context-sensitive concerns associated with psychological processes and research methods.